 Cellulitis usually goes away after taking antibiotics for 7 to 10 days.
 Longer treatment may be needed if cellulitis is more severe.
 This may occur if you have a chronic disease or your immune system is not working properly.

-People with fungal infections of the feet may have cellulitis that keeps coming back.
+People with fungal infections of the feet may have cellulitis that keeps coming back, especially if you have diabetes.
 Cracks in the skin from the fungal infection allow the bacteria to get into the skin.

 The following may result if cellulitis isn't treated or treatment doesn't work: